P002 → the damnation play

 My parents and I left the church in 2007.
 Returning to childhood experiences, I revisit the concept of sin and holiness, once again facing the fear of the Apocalypse and the hope of salvation.

 I attempt to retrieve the holiness embedded in the rites and objects I know so well from the times before.
 I hope that staging ceremonies and gestures with my family will allow for the re-experiencing of the abandoned sacredness.
-While still craving absolution, I realise that refusal is what’s my life been defined by.
-Refusal of salvation, refusal of the narratives put together through control structures, the choice of self-condemnation over obedience.
+While still craving absolution, I realise that refusal is what’s my life defined by.
+Refusal of salvation, refusal of the narratives put together by control structures, the choice of self-condemnation over obedience.
 I have given into a different game, a reverse game; the damnation play.